TeamYayin/atchai-hugo/content/blog/2016-09-02-successful-chatbot-project.md

 In this article we’ll share a few things we’ve learned from building chatbots.
-We’ll cover how to select the right messaging platforms, how to design effective conversations and why we’ve built our own platform for the rapid development and testing of bots.
+We’ll cover how to select the right messaging platforms, the importance of conversation design and why we’ve built our own platform for rapid development of bots.

 ## What does success look like?

-Like any project, it’s important to start by defining goals that can be used to measure success.
+Before starting any project, it’s important to define goals and ways to measure success.

 One of the unique things about bot products is that you can often **fake it